jcaillon/valet/docs/content/docs/300.libraries/test.md

 ## ⚡ test::fail

-Call this function to log a message and exit with the status 142, which indicates to the self test command that the test failed and that we know the reason (it is a bad implementation of the test itself).
+Call this function to log a message and exit with the status 142.
+This should be used to purposefully throw a test failure.
+For example, it can be used to indicate that a tested function did not produce the expected output, or that a tested command did not return the expected exit code.

 Inputs: